 Take care of yourself so you can do what’s necessary to get through the hurdles

-The rescuers had to stay strong themselves to accomplish their task.
+The rescuers had to stay strong to accomplish their tasks.
 They didn’t rush, made sure to rest, took the time they needed to re-charged their oxygen tanks, pumped sufficient air in the cave, drained out excess water, and then proceeded.
 Anxiety, fear, and depression takes a toll on the body.
 If you don’t take care of yourself first, it makes it harder to overcome adversity.

 Believe you can do it

 When doubt sets in, it can steer you down the road of failure.
 The fact that the rescuers took the 4 strongest boys first and succeeded, gave them the confidence to risk their lives two more times.
 It helped to propel them through dangerous murky water and the fear of losing oxygen.
 Having a strong belief system is powerful and can get you through the harshest circumstance.